-Teacher Education & License Program (TELP) includes a one-year intensive, full-time program that leads to recommendation for license from the State of Colorado.
-Undergraduate students seeking a baccalaureate degree select a major from the College of Letters, Arts, and Sciences (LAS) and fulfill the requirements for both the BA and license.
-Candidates who have already earned a baccalaureate degree will apply for the license only option with the opportunity to apply nine credits toward the MA in Curriculum & Instruction (M.A. in C & I).
-The undergraduate and post baccalaureate programs have their own complete admission processes beyond the admission requirements of the University.
-The admission processes, deadlines, fees, and other criteria are described below.
+The Teacher Education and Licensure Program (TELP) includes a one-year intensive, full-time program, known as the Professional Year, that leads to recommendation for teacher licensure from the State of Colorado.
+Undergraduate students seeking a baccalaureate degree select a major from the College of Letters, Arts, and Sciences and fulfill the requirements for both the BA and licensure.
+Candidates who have already earned a baccalaureate degree will apply for the Licensure Only option with the opportunity to apply nine credits toward the MA in Curriculum and Instruction.
+The undergraduate and post-baccalaureate programs have their own admission processes beyond the admission requirements of the University.

-TELP leads to an initial license in the State of Colorado.
-Both the undergraduate and postbac students have the option to take three of the four core classes (listed...add sped) at the grad level and apply them to an MA in C & I within a five year period.
-Undergrads, however, cannot use those credits toward their BA degree and their MA degree.
+TELP leads to an initial teaching license in the State of Colorado.
+Post-baccalaureate students have the option to take three of the four core classes at the graduate level and apply them to an MA in Curriculum & Instruction within a five-year period.
+Undergraduates, however, cannot use those credits toward both their BA degree and their MA degree.

-There are two separate strands of license for both undergraduates and post-bac students: elementary and secondary.
-The course requirements for the two strands differ and are listed below under Courses.
+There are two separate strands of licensure for both undergraduates and post-baccalaureate students: elementary and secondary.
+The course requirements for the two strands differ and are listed on our website.